Zoo-Business-Media/keystone/README.md

 ---

 ## IMPORTANT UPDATE
 This repo was forked and is now required for the Moov-CMS project.
-It contains content, navigation and other edits that appear on the site .
-It is unknown why forking this was considered necessary, instead of updating Moov-cms directly.
+It contains content, navigation and other edits that appear on the site.
+This may have been implemented due to a strange bug where moov-cms views, templates and middleware are not used by the KeystoneJS CMS.

 ![KeystoneJS](http://keystonejs.com/images/logo.svg)
 ===================================